Collective coordinate descriptions of a kink in a driven-damped $\phi^4$ model: Three effective models in the non-dissipative case

 It is worth noting that, already at the level of the ansatz, we incorporate functions that introduce spatial or temporal heterogeneity into the system. {This modified form of the variable $\xi$ is motivated by analogy with the model proposed in article \cite{Dobrowolski2025b}.} Integration with respect to the spatial variable leads to the effective Lagrangian:

-Although the general form of the Lagrangian is similar to that in the first model, the functional dependence of the parameters on the dynamic variables $x_0(t)$ and $b(t)$ is significantly different and is detailed in \hyperref[AppendixB]{Appendix B}.
-Obviously, the Lagrangian involves a set of parameters which depend on the dynamical variables.
-Owing to the explicit time dependence of the "coupling" parameter $\lambda$, this temporal variation is inherited by all the parameters in question.
+Although the general form of the Lagrangian is similar to that in the first model, the functional dependence of the coefficients on the dynamic variables $x_0(t)$ and $b(t)$ is significantly different and is detailed in \hyperref[AppendixB]{Appendix B}.
+Obviously, the Lagrangian involves a set of coefficients which depend on the dynamical variables.
+Owing to the explicit time dependence of the "coupling" coefficient $\lambda$, this temporal variation is inherited by all the coefficients in question.
 Once the Lagrangian structure is established, the Euler–Lagrange equations governing the system follow in a straightforward manner

 {We shall compare the predictions derived from this set of equations with those obtained from the model discussed in the previous section.
 Let us note that, similarly to the first model, this model can be studied using the system \eqref{phi_wp1}, \eqref{phi_wp2} of initial conditions.
 These conditions take into account the inhomogeneity of the system, in the same way as the adopted ansatz.
 On the other hand, since the initial velocities of the kink are zero or nearly zero, in the third model at the beginning of the evolution $\gamma$ is equal or nearly equal to one (the only exception being the example shown in Fig. \ref{nfig_03} where $v=0.0001$).
 This allows us to directly compare the first and third models.}